 With PyChess it is easy to play a game against the computer or use the computer to help you find the best move during a game with the Hint Mode feature.

 PyChess comes with its own built-in chess engine and will automatically detect and work with most popular chess engines as long as they're installed on your computer.
 This includes engines such as GnuChess, Crafty, Sjeng and Fruit, and even Windows engines like Rybka.

-When you get sick of playing computer players you can login to FICS and play against people all over the world.
+When you get sick of playing computer players you can login to FICS or ICC and play against people all over the world.
 You can also observe other games being played, create up to three custom seek profiles, browse other players on-line and view their profiles, login and resume an unfinished game after being disconnected, play any supported chess variant, and chat with your opponent and anyone else online.

 PyChess also has a built-in Timeseal client, so you won't lose clock time during a game due to lag.
 While PyChess doesn't have full "pre-move" support yet, you can select or start dragging a piece before your opponent has made their move.

 The goal of PyChess is to be usable both to those new to chess who just want to play a quick game, as well as those who want to use the computer to further enhance their chess skills.
 Wherever possible, PyChess follows the GNOME Human Interface Guidelines and tries to present the fewest possible options to the user such that they can configure PyChess to behave the way they want it to, while at the same time not being distracted with unnecessary options.

 - UCI and CECP chess engine support and playable at 8 different difficulty levels, and a built-in python chess engine

 - On-line play on FICS with built-in FICS Timeseal support